-Upon deactivation, when the system status changes from active mode to off mode, this shall be indicated to the driver by at least an optical and acoustic signal.
-As additional optical signal upon deactivation the dedicated colour displayed on the steering control shall switch off.
+When the system status changes from active mode to off mode, this shall be indicated to the driver by at least an optical and an acoustic warning signal.
+This optical signal shall be realized by non-displaying the optical signal used to indicate the active mode.